kartik-pant-23/applications-tracker/README.md

 ## App Link and Future Scope
 App is being tested among some students from IIIT Bhopal and has a limited number of users.
 App can be tested using this [link](https://github.com/kartik-pant-23/applications-tracker/releases/download/v1.0.1/applications-tracker-v1.0.1.apk).
 For getting the latest version of the app, you can check [releases](https://github.com/kartik-pant-23/applications-tracker/releases).
-Once app is fully tested, it will be uploaded to PlayStore.
+Once app is fully tested, it will be uploaded to [PlayStore]().

+Following features will be added in future -
+* **Draft Messages** - Users can create a message template which then can be sent via email, linkedin message, etc.
+* **Filtering Lists** - There should be a way for user to organize and filter applications list.

 ## Contribution
 Before you start contributing, keep following things in mind -